WICG/compression-dictionary-transport/README.md

 * The browser loads https://www.example.com/ which contains `<script src="//static.example.com/app/main.js/123">` (where 123 is the build number of the code).
 * The browser requests https://static.example.com/app/main.js/123 with `Accept-Encoding: br, gzip, sbr`.
 * The server for static.example.com responds with the file as well as `bikeshed-use-as-dictionary: /app/main.js`, `Access-Control-Allow: https://www.example.com` and `Vary: Accept-Encoding,sec-bikeshed-available-dictionary`.
-* The browser caches the js file along with a SHA-256 hash of the decompressed file, the `/app/main.js` scope and a fetch destination of `script`
+* The browser caches the js file along with a SHA-256 hash of the decompressed file, the `/app/main.js` scope and a fetch destination of `script`.

 ```mermaid
 sequenceDiagram